Best Water Bottle with Filter – Of course we need to think about what’s in our water.

 LifeStraw is an industry leader, known for quality products.

-Their water bottle filtration system eliminates 99.99% of waterborne bacteria and waterborne protozoan parasites.
+Their portable water filter and water bottle filtration system eliminates 99.99% of waterborne bacteria and waterborne protozoan parasites.

 The LifeStraw Go Water Bottle is one of the only water bottles with filters that can filter water from ponds and streams as well as regular tap water.